awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

     For these parameters, the default values will work for the sample application.
 The keystore name is the name used when writing the keystore file to the application's file directory.
 The password is the password given to protect the keystore when written.
 Certificate ID is the alias in the keystore for the certificate and private key entry.

    **Note**: If you end up creating a keystore off of the device you will need to update this to match the alias given when importing the certificate into the keystore.

+1. Open `res/raw/awsconfiguration.json` and update the values for `PoolId` with the ID of the Cognito Identity Pool created above and `Region` with the region of the Cognito Identity Pool created above (for example us-east-1):

+    ```
+    "PoolId": "REPLACE_ME",
+    "Region": "REPLACE_ME"
+    ```

 1. Build and run the sample app.